Particle Tracing in a Micromixer

 Application ID: 12151

-This application was built using the following:CFD Module Particle Tracing Module
+This model example illustrates applications of this type that would nominally be built using the following products:CFD Module Particle Tracing Module